AnestisTouloumis/IntroR/06-Beyond/index.md

 * Download and install the platform-specific version of Git (not GitHub), default options   work well.
 * Configure Git with global commands.
 I have found this step necessary both times I     ran through this process.
 Open up the bash version of Git and type the following:

-git config global user.name your GitHub account name                                                     git config global user.email your email
+git config –global user.name “your GitHub account name”                                                     git config –global user.email “your email”

 * Open Rstudio and set the path to Git executable.
 Go to Tools > Options > Git/SVN